-Database design or modeling is the most crucial part of your project.
-In this article there will be a brief introduction about when and when not to create a data model, and appreciate fundamental data design techniques.
-The primary audience for this article is application developers.
-We hope our guidance should help your to adopt an Agile DB for your Apito Project.
+Database design or modeling is the most crucial part of your API builder project.
+In this article there will be a brief introduction about when and when not to create a data model using our instant API platform, and appreciate fundamental data design techniques for building database APIs.
+The primary audience for this article is application developers using our build API tool.
+We hope our guidance should help you adopt an Agile DB approach for your Apito API management project.

 A Model represents a Single Entity of your project.
 If you already know SQL then you can compare it to columns.
 For example if you are starting an e-commerce project the common models are mostly Products, Orders, Stores, Users, Carts, Reports etc.